Serbirial/simple-spotify/README.md

 ## Installation
-For now, there is not way to install, please just drag/drop the folder until the project is in a more complete state, and is pip-installable
+For now, there is not a way to install, please just drag/drop the folder until the project is in a more complete state, and is pip-installable

 ## Usage